Saltworker/Saltworker/README.md

 ### Hi there 👋

 - 🦅 Passionate about drone flight
-- 🎓 Studying [] at Aalborg University
+- 🎓 Studying Robotics at Aalborg University
 - 💻 Working on the repository "RegressionAnalysis__matplotlibcpp"

 ![drone (1)](https://github.com/Saltworker/Saltworker/assets/82200669/58cff52e-2446-4fdf-b65d-276f364a7958)